mm201/GamestatsBase/README.md

 ##Usage

-In general, you'll want to perform URL rewriting in your global.asax handler to forward requests to the .ashx file where you implement your gamestats logic.
-In the .ashx handler, instead of inheriting IHttpHandler, you will inherit from GamestatsBase.GamestatsHandler and add a constructor where you provide the game-specific secret constants.
+In general, you'll want to perform URL rewriting in your global.asax handler to forward the game's .asp requests to the .ashx file where you implement your gamestats logic.
+In the .ashx handler, instead of implementing IHttpHandler, you will inherit from GamestatsBase.GamestatsHandler and add a constructor where you provide the game-specific secret constants.
 (These constants will be contained within the game binary and helping you find them is outside the scope of this project.)

 Please see the included (albeit incomplete) Tetris DS example and the more robust [Pokémon Foundations](https://github.com/mm201/pkmnFoundations) project for examples of this library in use.

+##Note

+This is still a work in progress and I make no promises that there won't be breaking changes in the future.